chakradharavarma/scala-react/README.md

-# React Version of the Scala Website #test
+# React Version of the Scala Website #

 To start:
 ```